rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 ### Configure Velero in production cluster

 Make sure that you enabled Velero when deploying the production cluster.
-If not, enable it and redeploy the Terraform stack.
+If not, enable it by setting the variable `using_velero = true` and redeploy the Terraform stack.

-If your production deployment used a version of Kubeflow on AWS that did not include support for deploying Velero with Terraform, see the note about [installing Velero manually)({{< ref "#Installing Velero manually" >}})..
+If your production deployment used a version of Kubeflow on AWS that did not include support for deploying Velero with Terraform, see the note about [installing Velero manually)({{< ref "#Installing Velero manually" >}}).

+Note the name of the S3 bucket you use for Velero, as we'll need that later on.

 ### Switch to new version of Kubeflow release